simgrid/simgrid/docs/source/main_concepts.rst

 ----------------------

 Now that you know about the basic concepts of SimGrid, you can give it a try.
-If it's not done yet, first @ref install "install it".
+If it's not done yet, first :ref:`install it <install>`.
 Then, proceed to the section on @ref application "describing the application" that you want to study.